Why Bees Kill their Queen

 Bee colony making new queen cell to replace one killed.

-How a New Queen is Chosen
+A New Queen is Chosen

 The honey bee colony has a miraculous plan for making a new queen.
-The process begins very early in the bee life cycle with fertilized eggs or very young female larvae.
+The process begins very early in the honey bee life cycle with fertilized eggs or very young female larvae.

 It is the quality and quantity of food fed to these larvae by nurse bees, they causes them to grow into queens.